cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 K-edge is around 530 eV, corresponding to a period of 0.0078 fs.

-According to Linear Response TDDFT calculations (using the XAS_TDP module, see [this tutorial](./tddft)), the first transition occurs at 529 eV with an oscillator strength of 0.044 a.u.
+According to Linear Response TDDFT calculations (using the XAS_TDP module, see [this tutorial](./tddft)), the first transition occurs at 529 eV, with an oscillator strength of 0.044 a.u.
 For the $\delta$-kick approach, this means that the induced dipole moment should have an oscillatory component around the frequency corresponding to 529 eV.
 Hence, the [TIMESTEP](#CP2K_INPUT.MOTION.MD.TIMESTEP) is set ten times smaller than the maximum frequency, i.e., to `[fs] 0.00078`, which allows the sampling of the fasted oscillation by means of at 10 propagation steps.

-The total time of the simulation is then given by the number of time steps, here 500000, and it affects the smoothness and sharpness of the resulting spectrum.
+The total time of the simulation is then determined by the maximum number of time steps, here 500000\.
+The longer is the sampling, the smoother and sharper is the resulting spectrum.
 Longer simulation times give a better resolution of the spectral peaks, i.e., a more accurate determination of the resonances.
 There is no always valid rule to decide how long the propagation needs to be extended, because the fluctuations might be strongly system dependent.
 It is always a good idea to check whether the obtained spectrum has converged with respect to further extension of the sampling.

 ### Field properties

 The field perturbation (the $\delta$-kick) is defined by its amplitude and polarization.
 The amplitude depends on the system of interest, a typical value is $10^{-3}$.
 Also in this case a convergence check by running more than one propagation at different amplitudes is the best way to asses the parameter.
 Within the linear regime, the response of the system should double by twice the field's amplitude.
 Note that when applying a too-low field, numerical noise might become dominant.